 Reynolds Farm Equipment Christmas Lights

-If you’re from around here, you probably heard the news that the free drive-through Reynolds light display that we’ve all enjoyed for over 25 years was donated to Conner Prairie this year.
+If you’re from around here, you probably remember the free drive-through Reynolds light display that we all enjoyed for over 25 years.
+It’s no longer at Reynolds Farm Equipment, but they donated the display to Conner Prairie.
 Our family was sad about this move, but we loved strolling through this display at the Merry Prairie Holiday.

 Seeing the same fixtures that we’ve enjoyed year after year really warms our hearts.
 I’m happy these lights found a new life and a new home at Conner Prairie.